-Nonetheless, in the bid documents there are brief descriptions of work done by the project's geotechnical consultant using simplified methods of analysis, which may be commonly used but are now increasingly being recognized as being inadequate - see for instance Pyke (2015) and Boulanger (2016) - and these analyses have indicated a potential shoreline stability problem .
+Nonetheless, in the bid documents there are brief descriptions of work done by the project's geotechnical consultant using simplified methods of analysis, which may be commonly used but are now increasingly being recognized as being inadequate - see for instance Pyke (2015) and Boulanger (2016) - and these analyses have indicated a potential shoreline stability problem.
 These simplified methods are at best screening analyses, but the two methods used by the project geotechnical consultant are so flawed that it is doubtful whether they are useful even for that.
 In addition to the large uncertainty which comes from their being based on large collections of earthquake records, the Bray and Travasarou procedure has the curious feature that when the stiffness is increased, the deformation increases rather than decreases, and the NCHRP method is independent of earthquake magnitude or duration, which cannot be correct.

-There are several references in the bid documents to a further deformation analysis which makes use of the finite element program PLAXIS to conduct nonlinear deformation analyses with site-specific earthquake acceleration histories as input, but that report is not included in the bid documents and it does not appear that all the necessary properties to conduct an accurate analyses, even in 2D, are readily available.
+There are several references in the bid documents to a further deformation analysis which makes use of the finite element program PLAXIS to conduct nonlinear deformation analyses with site-specific earthquake acceleration histories as input, but that report is not included in the bid documents.
 In any case, the bid documents indicate that the PLAXIS analyses were only two-dimensional and I will demonstrate subsequently why 2D analyses are rather conservative for addressing the Treasure Island shoreline stability problem.